-There are two general ways to get data into and out of the Memory array: directly or by moving the data by means of the Comparand or Mask registers.
+There are two general ways to get data into and out of the memory array: directly or by moving the data by means of the Comparand or mask registers.

 The first way, through direct reads or writes, is set up by issuing a Set Persistent Destination (SPD) or Set Persistent Source (SPS) command.
-The addresses for the direct access can be supplied directly; supplied from the Address register, supplied from the Next Free Address register, or supplied as the Highest-Priority Match address.
-Additionally, all the direct writes can be masked by either Mask register.
+The addresses for the direct access can be directly supplied; supplied from the Address register, supplied from the Next Free Address register, or supplied as the Highest-Priority Match address.
+Additionally, all the direct writes can be masked by either mask register.

-The second way is to move data by means of the Comparand or Mask registers.
+The second way is to move data by means of the Comparand or mask registers.
 This is accomplished by issuing Data Move commands (MOV).
-Moves using the Comparand register can also be masked by either of the Mask registers.
+Moves using the Comparand register can also be masked by either of the mask registers.